marrusl/imagemode-ocp-lab/README.md

 4. Click Generate Discovery ISO
 5. Download ISO or copy URL for virtual media via BMC

-Virt-manager / KVM setup instructions
+Virt / KVM machine setup instructions

 1. Create new machine
 2. Select discovery ISO
 3. Unselect Auto OS detection and choose “Red Hat Enterprise Linux 9.6”  for OCP 4.19-4.21 or RHEL 9.4 for 4.18.
 4. Finish setup and attach secondary storage to the instance
 5. Boot
 6. Wait for host to show up in console and show Ready, then click Next
 7. Storage: double check that the installation disk is the one you intended and click Next
 8. Review networking and click Next